 Current RRFS regression tests cover a wide variety of functionality and involve several physics tests.
-Table 5.7 contains RTs for RRFS functionality.
+Table 5.10 (below) contains a selection of RTs for RRFS functionality.
+Blanks indicate that the value comes from the default setting file.
+These default values are listed in Table 5.9 above.